shuLhan/mattermost-integration/hooks/logrus/README.md

 Features:
 - Asynchronous
-- No level filter: all levels from logrus will be send to Mattermost.
+- Filter log by level
 - Sending log as attachment (see NewHook)

 Default format for log output in Mattermost: